NoahKise/hair-salon/README.md

     }
 }
 ```
-* To view the project in a wed browse, navigate to the "HairSalon" directory and run `dotnet watch run`.
+* To view the project in a web browser, navigate to the "HairSalon" directory and run `dotnet watch run`.

 ## Known Bugs